KXOL-FM: Sale to SBS

 After fifty years of owning KFSG, the Foursquare Church sold the station in 2003, to the Spanish Broadcasting System.
 It was a $250 million sale.
 On April 30, 2001, KFSG moved its programming and call sign to FM 93.5 in Redondo Beach (now KDAY), but dropped the music and went with all-religious talk programming full-time.
 SBS owned the station at 93.5 and leased it to Foursquare as part of its purchase of the more powerful 96.3 frequency.
 (93.5 operated at 6,000 watts while 96.3 ran 54,000 watts).
 In 2003, the 93.5 lease ended and SBS regained control of the station, ending Foursquare's run in Southern California radio.

-On May 9, 2001, SBS flipped 96.3 a Spanish AC format, changing the call letters to KXOL-FM.
+On May 9, 2001, SBS flipped 96.3 a Spanish adult contemporary format, changing the call letters to KXOL-FM.
 The station became El Sol 96.3 ("The Sun 96.3") with Sylvia Villagran as the first woman to host a morning radio show in Los Angeles.
 According to Arbitron between 2001 and 2004, the show garnered high ratings, consistently placing it among the top three morning shows in Los Angeles.
 "El Sol" was one of two Spanish AC radio stations in Los Angeles until May 2005, when its format change left KLVE as the only station in L.A. airing a softer adult Latin format.